-Hakuba is a perfect place for a snow holiday with the family boasting some of largest terrain for skiing and snowboarding in Japan.
+Hakuba is a perfect place for a snow holiday with the family boasting some of the largest terrains for skiing and snowboarding in Japan.
 You’ll need at least 2 weeks here to explore all of it and 5-7 days at a minimum.

 Pros: Loads of riding options for beginners, intermediates, and advanced riders.
 The scenery in all of the mountains I’ve tried (ie. Happo One, Hakuba 47, Goyru, Iwaitake, and Tsugaike) is breathtaking.